burkat/hyperflow-awslambda-executor/README.md

 Once the static version of binaries is ready, you should copy them to your local `hyperflow-aws-executor ` directory containing the main `handler.js` of the Executor.

+### (Optional) Running .js scripts and getting executables from S3

+It is possible to run .js script.
+When .js file is detected as executable, fork process is created.

+When expected executables are not given during deployment process, the handler will look for them in S3.
+The files will be downloaded to /tmp, given exec permissions and executed.

 ## Preparing the workflow and input data

 ### Creating the workflow